 Michael Bock and Theresa NeSmith

-Last week’s economic reporting included readings on home prices, new and pending home sales, and the post-meeting statement of the Fed’s Federal Open Market Committee.
-Weekly readings on mortgage rates and jobless claims were also released.
+Last week’s economic reporting included readings from S&P Case-Shiller Home Price Indices and the National Association of Realtors(R) released its monthly report on pending home sales.
+Weekly reports on mortgage rates and jobless claims were also released.

 • To view our NMLS Filings, CLICK HERE